Staff

 Meet Our Team!

-Glengarry Broadsword has a fantastic team of volunteer instructors and club officers who deliver outstanding classes and other support, enabling our fencers to develop to a high standard in a safe and family friendly environment, with a excellent training equipment.
+Glengarry Broadsword has a fantastic team of well trained instructors and volunteer club officers who deliver outstanding classes and other support, enabling our fencers to develop to a high standard in a safe and family friendly environment, with a excellent quality training equipment.

 Head Instructor